urbit/docs/tutorials/hoon/setup.md

 ## Another Noun

-You’ve already used a standard library function to produce one value, in the dojo.
+You’ve already used a standard library function to produce one value, in the Dojo.
 Now that your ship is running again, let’s try another.
 Enter the number `17`.

 > We won’t show the `~zod:dojo> ` prompt from here on out.
 We’ll just show the echoed command along with its result.